Dodgers' Buehler to have elbow surgery, out for season - WHIZ News

 “We took a chance to try to take time off, start a progression to get him back this year, but as he started his progression, he just couldn’t get over the hump,” Roberts said.
 “We took a shot at it, but now we have to go in.”

-The Dodgers entered Monday at 79-34, 16 games ahead of San Diego in the NL West.
+The Dodgers (80-34) are 17 games ahead of San Diego in the NL West.
 But they’ll have a tough time replacing Buehler as they prepare for a near-certain postseason appearance.

 Buehler, 28 has a 46-16 career record with a 3.02 ERA.
 He went 16-4 with a 2.47 ERA last season and finished fourth in the NL Cy Young Award voting.